ShrootBuck/ShrootBuck/README.md

 # Hi, I'm ShrootBuck

-I work on Machine Learning projects using Tensorflow.
+I mainly work on Machine Learning models, but I do other stuff here and there.

-I do commissions.
-My Discord is below if you're interested in hiring me.
-Below are the languages and frameworks that I use.

 # Skills